albertattard/spring-boot-camp/docs/01-primer/03-demo/08-dockerize.md

    COPY --from=builder /opt/app/application ./
    ```

+   **The order in which these are copied is very important**.
+The layers that tend to modify more frequently, such as our application, should come after the layers that do not tend to update.

    Spring Boot can be started using the [`JarLauncher`](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/loader/JarLauncher.html), instead of the traditional `java -jar application.jar`

    ```dockerfile